f-droid/fdroid-website/_docs/Build_Server_Setup.md

 ### Advanced nested KVM Setup:

 This section is not relevant for using F-Droid in a normal setup.
-If you want to run `fdroid build --server` flag inside a KVM, this cheaper will help you getting started.
+If you want to run `fdroid build --server` flag inside a KVM, this chapter will help you getting started.

 Consider following basic nesting setup: